thelivingphilosophy/zettelkasten-branch-tracker/README.md

 - Linear continuations: `1114a1`, `1114a2`

 ## Demo
-Watch the plugin in action (50 seconds)
+Watch the plugin in action (50 seconds):

 [![Zettelkasten Branch Tracker Demo](demo-screenshot.png)](https://youtu.be/-6eOcmby95A)